Research Join Us Team

 Application Process

-We generally prefer that candidates join us for a short-term collaboration (1-3 months part-time) to establish mutual fit before transitioning to a long-term position.
+We prefer that candidates join us for a short-term collaboration (1-3 months part-time) to establish mutual fit before transitioning to a long-term position.
 However, if you have AI safety experience equivalent to having completed the MATS extension, we are happy to interview you for a long-term position directly.
 The interview process will involve at least two interviews: a coding interview and a conceptual interview where we'll discuss your research interests.
-The expected starting date for long-term researchers is Feb-May; we're happy to start short-term collaborations as soon as possible.
+The expected starting date for long-term researchers is Feb-May; we're happy to start short-term collaborations ASAP.

 If you are only interested in short-term collaborations, you can fill out this form instead.